Here’s some good news: Unsubscribes aren’t bad news!

 Your customers are already receiving a lot of emails.
 On top of that, if the design is bland and the content is uninspiring, its fate is almost sealed.

-There are so many ways to make an email irresistible for the customers: being interesting, informative, funny, sarcastic, helpful, or offering value.
+There are so many ways to make an email irresistible for customers: being interesting, informative, funny, sarcastic, helpful, or offering value.
 Boring is the last thing your email needs to be.

 How to fix: